-Much like company pages, university pages act as hubs for promoting a college and connecting its alumni.
+Much like company pages, school pages act as hubs for promoting a college and connecting its alumni.
 These pages offer more demographic information than company pages—like where alumni work, where they live, or what industry they’re in—and can act as a connecting point for older graduates and current students.
-The universities filter for basic search makes it easier to search out specific schools.
+The universities filter for basic search makes it easier to see specific schools.

 Quotes - Wrapping any search term in quotation marks will search LinkedIn for that exact phrase.
 So if I searched for

 "email marketing", I would get results that included that specific string, rather than results for marketing specialists with the word "email" somewhere in their bio.

 ANDcommand, you can force LinkedIn to return results that include every term in the query.
 For example, I could search for

 jellybeans AND marketingto find marketing professionals who also have an interest in jellybeans.
 Generally, LinkedIn's search will assume an AND when multiple search terms are entered, returning results for both terms, but this command can be useful for more complex searches.